Jamie Walker (bowls): Outdoors

 In 2013, he won two gold medals at the European Bowls Championships in Spain.

 He was named as the 2015 Thomas Taylor 'Bowler of the Year' after securing a National title in 2015 and winning the singles gold medal and the triples bronze medal at the Atlantic Bowls Championships.
 In 2016 he won two more National titles, the Junior singles and Mixed fours at Leamington Spa.

 In December 2016 he was part of the triples team with Andy Knapper and Robert Paxton who won the gold medal at the 2016 World Outdoor Bowls Championship in Christchurch.

 By the end of 2017 he had won six National Championship titles in 2011, 2013, 2015 (x 2), 2016 and 2017.

 In 2019 he won the singles and pairs gold medal at the Atlantic Bowls Championships and in 2020 he was selected for the 2020 World Outdoor Bowls Championship in Australia.

 In 2022, he competed in the men's singles and the men's pairs at the 2022 Commonwealth Games.
 Partnering Sam Tolchard he won the pairs silver medal, losing out to Wales in the final.

 In 2023, he was selected as part of the team to represent England at the 2023 World Outdoor Bowls Championship.
 He participated in the men's triples and the men's fours events.
 In the triples with Nick Brett and Louis Ridout, he won the bronze medal.

 In 2024, Walker defeated Harry Goodwin in the men's singles final at the 2024 national championships to record his second singles title success and subsequently won the singles at the 2025 British Championships.
 In the summer of 2025 he won a 11th national title after claiming the triples.

 Indoors

 Walker made a sensational debut at the 2023 World Indoor Bowls Championship by winning the singles event, beating Jason Banks in the final.

+At the 2026 World Indoor Bowls Championship he teamed up with Chloe Wilson to win the mixed pairs title.